ERCES Authority · Educational Reference

 UL 2524: What the Listing Standard Means for Your BDA Equipment Selection

-When an AHJ approves an ERCES for installation under IFC §510, one of the baseline requirements is that the bi-directional amplifier (BDA) must be listed to a recognized standard.
+When an AHJ approves an ERCES for installation under IFC §510, one of the baseline requirements is that the bi-directional amplifier (BDA) and associated active components must be listed to a recognized standard.
 That standard is UL 2524: In-Building 2-Way Emergency Radio Communication Enhancement Systems.

 UL 2524 listing is not a marketing designation — it is a third-party certification that a specific BDA model has been tested and verified to meet defined safety, performance, and reliability criteria.
-This article explains what UL 2524 tests for, what Class A and Class B mean, why AHJs require it, and how to verify that a BDA is actually listed rather than merely "compliant."
+This article explains what UL 2524 tests for, what it requires for enclosures, and how to verify that a BDA is actually listed rather than merely "compliant."

 What UL 2524 Tests